computer-science-one/cs101-book/README.md

 puts "Hello, world!"
 ```

 This is much more manageable.
+Method calls and string literals.